BenjaminWFox/nextjs-middleware-chain/README.md

 This library is still in an early stage of development.
 It has been tested it in a couple projects and should be stable, however there may be bugs or scenarios that have not been realized or planned for.

-If you encounter a problem, please [open an issue](https://github.com/BenjaminWFox/nextjs-middleware-chain/issues) and abide by the [code of conduct](https://github.com/BenjaminWFox/nextjs-middleware-chain/blob/main/CODE-OF-CONDUCT.md).
+If you encounter a bug or problem, please [open an issue](https://github.com/BenjaminWFox/nextjs-middleware-chain/issues).

+If you have feedback or questions, please [start a discussion](https://github.com/BenjaminWFox/nextjs-middleware-chain/discussions).

+Please be civil and abide by the [code of conduct](https://github.com/BenjaminWFox/nextjs-middleware-chain/blob/main/CODE-OF-CONDUCT.md).

 ## Why